LucasChan02/Co_Printing/Documentation/WAAM_Robot_Config/Workspace Configuration.md

 ![](resources/{4606D3CE-2A64-41D5-8E52-62C5D4A7949A}.png)

+The working envelope is significantly affected by the tool geometry and may vary if the tool holder we are getting has different angle and offset.

 #### PSF 25 Tool Properties

 The tool's geometry is defined by its translation and rotation relative to the robot's tool flange.